How was the protein library designed?

 Who should use it?

 Scientists involved in drug development, clinical research or basic life science research who are looking to run large-scale discovery studies to address the low abundant plasma proteome.
-Olink Explore is available as a fee-for-service offering to screen our entire library of more than 1460 proteins, for studies using plasma, serum or CSF samples only.
+Olink Explore is available as a fee-for-service offering to screen our entire library of more than 1460 proteins.
 Samples can be run by our Analysis Service labs in Boston, MA or Uppsala, Sweden.
 Olink Explore kits can also now be purchased directly for running in labs with the necessary equipment and training – for more details, please contact us.

-For an overview of the practical details involved in ordering a study, sending samples and receiving results using Olink Explore 1536, PLEASE READ OUR GUIDE.
+For an overview of the practical details involved in ordering a study, sending samples and receiving results using Olink Explore, PLEASE READ OUR GUIDE.

 For those looking to run more targeted biomarker studies and/or sample matrices other than plasma, serum or CSF, we recommend our portfolio of well-established Olink Target panels (96-plex with qPCR readout).